splynx/powerlynx-doc/system/tools.md

----
-outline: deep
----

 This section describes Powerlynx tools designed to simplify your everyday use of the platform.

-# Mass create vouchers tool
+## Mass create vouchers tool

 This tool is designed to create vouchers for multiple customers in bulk.
-For example, if you have 200 customers and want to give them each 1-day internet access—without making the data plan publicly available on the splash page—you can use this tool to:
+For example, if you have 200 customers and want to give them each 1-day internet access without making the data plan publicly available on the splash page, you can use this tool to:

 1. Select the customers
 2. Choose the data plan